mrasus16112/pipescript/FEEDME.md

 ]
 ```

-### How do I access parameters that would be passed in to a procedure?
+### How do I access parameters passed into a procedure?

 Use the param() construct to access parameters.
 Parameters are accessed by indexes, indexed from 0.
-The amount of parameters are not specified upfront in the procedure definition, but the maximum amount of parameters available to a procedure is 6969.
+The amount of parameters are not specified upfront in the procedure definition, as mentioned previously.

 ```
 import(`arithmetical operations`);